MiguelSombrero/sql-query-builder/docs/design.md

 ### Where and Having clause

-Classes of `WHERE` and `HAVING` clauses is implemented in package `/main/java/builder/clause/where`.
+Classes of `WHERE` and `HAVING` clauses is implemented in package `/main/java/builder/condition`.

-Where clause is used embedded in another SQL statement by `where(Conjunction clause)` method.
+Where clause is used as embedded in another SQL statement by `where(Condition whereClause)` method.
+Having clause is used in a same way by calling `having(Condition havingClause)` method.

 Where clauses is build by its own factory initialized by `WhereClauseFactory`, for example `WhereClauseFactory.valueOf(String operand)`.
+Having is build by same way by `HavingClauseFactory`.

 #### Class diagram